RayYH/docsify-admonition/README.md

 ![default](./images/default.png)

 ## Configuration
-As you can see, The default configuration will show lables like `note, hint` and so on.
-To hidden these lables, you need to do this:
+As you can see, The default configuration will show labels like `note, hint`.
+To hidden these labels, you need to do this:
 ```js
 window.$docsify = {
       // ...